 04. Make It Versatile

-There are a few technical blunders that could easily spoil your work of art and push your efforts down the drain.
+A few technical blunders could quickly spoil your work of art and push your efforts down the drain.

-To avoid getting blots on the landscape, let’s make your logo foolproof by putting light on some of the crucial aspects.
+To avoid blots on the landscape, let’s make your logo foolproof by focusing on some of the crucial aspects.

 Is it scalable?

-Scalability ensures that your logo doesn’t lose its spirit upon getting used to a variety of applications.
-Some of the logos make it on the huge billboards, and the same logos shrink down to the scale of a business card.
+Scalability ensures that your logo retains its spirit upon getting used to various applications.
+For example, some logos make it on giant billboards, and the same logos shrink down to the scale of a business card.

-Think about where you would be using your logos, and make sure that your logo Is fit enough for both large and small applications.
+Think about where you would be using your logos, and ensure that your logo fits well for large and small applications.

-Another must-have to ensure that your logo doesn’t lose its crisp is to make it on a vector-based program.
-Not only would it keep it from getting pixelated, but it would also make your logo compliment to some processes that solely deal with the vector files.
+Another must-have to ensure your logo retains its crispiness is to make it on a vector-based program.
+Not only would it keep it from getting pixelated, but it would also compliment your logo to some processes that solely deal with vector files.
 Such may include embroidery, etched foiling, and vinyl cutting.